 The primary purpose of the survey is to record the country of residence of all visitors entering and leaving the Republic of Ireland.
-It is the survey underpinning the monthly (rolling three month) Overseas Travel release.
-The survey commenced in 2000 and was redesigned in 2005.
+It is the survey underpinning the monthly Overseas Travel release.
+The survey commenced in 2000.

 2.5 Periodicity